Geodego/voodoo_test/README.md

 We test the model on the eval data and find a r2 of 0.35

 ### Further experiments:
-- Given the size of the dataset, it would have been interesting to explore Neural Networks.
+- Given the size of the dataset, it could be interesting to explore Neural Networks.
-- It would have been interested to fine-tune other parameters for the LightGBM
+- It could be interesting to fine-tune other parameters for the LightGBM
-- It could be interesting to see if by reducing the number of features, we could get some improvements:
+- It could be interesting to see if by reducing the number of features, we can get some improvements:
     - either by grouping some columns and average them
     - or by performing some PCA before training the model